top of page

 Judith Tolnick Champa is founder and president of the Providence Biennial, and has long cultivated the complementary practices of curating and writing.
 She is a committed independent curator launched by Brown University’s History of Art graduate program, where teaching with objects became her passion and the impetus for a curatorial career.

-Judith is recognized for her range of focused group exhibitions occurring in unexpected locations, from alternative to traditional venues.
+As a contemporary art curator, Judith is recognized for her range of numerous focused group exhibitions occurring in unexpected locations, from alternative to traditional venues.
 These have included a multi-sited exhibition in Queens called Transpositions along the Queensborough Bridge and the National Members' exhibition for A.I.R.
-Gallery in Brooklyn, Facing Disjunction, to the recent ReSeeding the City: Ethnobotany in the Urban for the Rhode Island State House under the aegis of the Biennial, part of the Year of the City: The Providence Project.
+Gallery in Brooklyn, Facing Disjunction, to ReSeeding the City: Ethnobotany in the Urban for the Rhode Island State House under the aegis of the Biennial, part of the Year of the City: The Providence Project.
+Upcoming is the exhibition Go, Figure! for the WaterFire Arts Center Gallery, a prelude to The Body Politic: Concerning Contemporary Figuration, for the Nancy Devine Gallery in Warren, Rhode Island.

 Judith's earlier career of academically affiliated curatorial work in modern and contemporary art took place in public and private institutions.
-She was associate director, curatorial affairs for Brown’s David Winton Bell Gallery and later director/curator for the University of Rhode Island's former Fine Arts Center Galleries.
-An experienced art writer, Judith Tolnick Champa also served as editor-in-chief of Art New England, Boston’s long-standing regional art magazine.
+Following her BA from Brandeis University and her MA from Brown, both in the History of Art, she returned to Brown as Associate Director, Curatorial Affairs, for Brown’s David Winton Bell Gallery and later Director/Curator for the University of Rhode Island's former Fine Arts Center Galleries.
+An experienced art writer, Judith also served as Editor-in-Chief of Art New England, Boston’s long-standing regional art magazine.

 photo credit: Kris Craig